r3fang/TaFuCo/README.md

 ## FAQ

  1. **How fast is TFC?**
- **~6min** per million read pairs using one CPU core.
+ **~6min** per million pairs of reads using a single 2.7 GHz Intel Core i5 processor.
- TFC is 100% implemented in C. We tested TFC on 43 real RNA-seq data with various number of reads ranging from 0.9m to 4m against 506 targeted genes.
-On average, TFC has ~6min run per million reads for ~500 targeted genes.
+ TFC is 100% implemented in C. We tested TFC oo more than 43 real RNA-seq data with various number of reads ranging from 0.9m to 4m against 506 targeted genes.
+On average, TFC has ~6min run per million reads for predicting ~500 targeted genes.

  2. **What's the maximum memory requirement for TFC?**
  **1GB** would be the up limit for most of the cases.